bzhao2718/reading-notes/README.md

 # reading-notes
-Temporarily storing my reading notes and not for public use.
+Temporary reading notes and not for public use.